utr1903/opentelemetry-kubernetes-demo/infra/helm/README.md

 ### Remote Helm charts

-The deployment of the charts `cert-manager`, `oteloperator`, `kafka` & `mysql` are fairly simple.
+The deployment of the charts `cert-manager`, `oteloperator`, `kafka`, `mysql` & `redis` are fairly simple.
 Just change directory to their corresponding folders and run the `deploy.sh` script.
 It will automatically deploy the remote Helm charts onto your `kind` cluster with necessary configuration.

 The `otelcollector` is the key component of this repository.
 This is a special implementation of various types of collectors and is the hub for all the telemetry data collected throughout the cluster.
 For detailed explanation of this Helm chart, refer to it's actual [repository](https://github.com/newrelic-experimental/monitoring-kubernetes-with-opentelemetry)!